steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Today
     Contact Form
         Front End
-            Privacy policy.
+            Add a Privacy policy.
-            Field validation?
+            Implement basic field validation.
             Implement sending using jQuery and AJAX.
             Include other fields in the e-mail such as industry.
-            Enable and disable the Send button depending on the state of reCAPTCHA.
             Return the status.
                 If there is a failure suggest mailTo:info@modelserver.com

-        ReCAPTCHA
+            Trap Submit presses when validation has not been completed.

             Google reCAPTCHA - Client Side Validation with Vanilla JavaScript https://www.youtube.com/watch?v=okaZ6OIqlzs

+            Back End
-            Backend validation must use the appropriate secret key for validation.
+                Validation must use the appropriate secret key for validation.

     Review Attenuation Decay.
         It is 0.9 in the thesis but there are values of 0.6 in the sample data set.